 The Puma is safe and fit for operation in the NAS under the conditions listed herein.
 The FAA has deemed the Puma safe because the US Military has accepted it for use.
-The US Military has flown the Puma since 2007, amassing over one million flight hours on AV's family of sUAS.
-Based on the US Military's acceptance of the Puma, the FAA issued the Restricted Category Type Certificate Q00018LA and also recently granted AV a Certificate of Waiver or Authorization to conduct commercial operations over land in Alaska.5
+The US Military has flown the Puma since 2007, amassing over one million flight hours on the AV family of sUAS.
+Based on the US Military's acceptance of the Puma, the FAA issued the Restricted Category Type Certificate Q00018LA and also recently granted AV a Certificate of Waiver or Authorization to conduct commercial operations over land in Alaska.
+6

-In support of this application, AV is submitting, under separate cover and with a request for confidentiality, the following documents: the FAA-approved Airplane Flight Manual ("AFM") for the Puma, accepted May 20, 2014 by the FAA (Exhibit 3); the Puma's Maintenance Manual dated July 18, 2013 (Exhibit 4); the North Slope Standard Operating Procedures Manual ("SOP") dated May 2014 (Exhibit 5)6; and the AV Pilot Training Conduct Support Document dated May 4, 2012 (Exhibit 6).
+In support of this application, AV is submitting, under separate cover and with a request for confidentiality, the following documents: the FAA-approved Airplane Flight Manual ("AFM") for the Puma, accepted May 20, 2014 by the FAA (Exhibit 3); the Puma's Maintenance Manual dated July 18, 2013 (Exhibit 4); the North Slope Standard Operating Procedures Manual ("SOP") dated May 2014 (Exhibit 5)7; the AV Training Conduct Support Document dated May 4, 2012 (Exhibit 6); and the AV Remote Area UAS Operations Safety Case Assessment dated September 13, 2014 (Exhibit 7).